justinmnge/justinmnge/README.md

   </ul>
 </div>

-I'm a software developer with 16+ years of leadership experience in the Canadian Armed Forces, where I honed my skills in analytical thinking, problem-solving, and strategic communication.
-I bring a disciplined, results-driven approach to building reliable software solutions using Go, TypeScript, Docker, Kubernetes, PostgreSQL, and GCP, with experience in CI/CD pipelines, while expanding into the JavaScript ecosystem.
+I'm an aspiring full-stack developer with 16+ years of leadership experience in the Canadian Armed Forces, bringing a disciplined approach to software development.
+I'm building my expertise in Go, TypeScript, and JavaScript through hands-on projects and comprehensive training, and I continue to deepen my understanding through coursework and independent learning.

-I'm also passionate about indie game development - crafting immersive digital experiences that blend creativity with code.
-I thrive in collaborative environments where I can contribute to innovative projects and help teams turn ambitious ideas into reality.
+I work with PostgreSQL, Docker, and cloud technologies while developing web applications that combine solid backend architecture with functional frontends.
+I'm committed to writing clean, maintainable code and continuously expanding my skills to deliver reliable software solutions in collaborative team environments.

 Let's connect and explore how we can collaborate.

 ### Highlights

 <p align="left">

- 🐛 *Debugging life since Feb 2024*<br>
+🎯 *__Goal__: To be job-ready for junior full-stack developer roles by Jan 2027*<br>
-🔭 *Currently building a full-stack web app*<br>
+🔭 *Currently building a full-stack web app with TypeScript*<br>
-🌱 *Learning __Back-End Development__ through* [*Boot.dev*](https://boot.dev)<br>
-🎯 *Pursuing a* [*BSc in Computing & Info Systems*](https://www.athabascau.ca/programs/summary/bachelor-of-science-in-computing-and-information-systems.html#overview), *Minor in* [*Game Programming*](https://www.athabascau.ca/calendar/undergraduate/program-regulations/degrees/bsc-minor-in-game-programming.html)<br>
+🌱 *Enrolled in* [*BSc in Computing & Info Systems*](https://www.athabascau.ca/programs/summary/bachelor-of-science-in-computing-and-information-systems.html#overview), *Minor in* [*Game Programming*](https://www.athabascau.ca/calendar/undergraduate/program-regulations/degrees/bsc-minor-in-game-programming.html)<br>
 🎲 *__Fun fact__: Placed 7th in my first-ever hackathon, HACKFD by the Canadian Army!*<br>

 ---